 The following is a generic guide for conducting an incapacity process in most circumstances.
 If there is an incapacity procedure set out in your policies, you should follow that procedure.
-As each situation is unique, the following procedure should be used as a guideline only and further advice and assistance should be obtained from Business Central.
+As each situation is unique, the following procedure should be used as a guideline only.
+Further advice and assistance should be obtained by calling the AdviceLine team on 0800 300 362.